 We may earn income from links in this post.
 Please read this Disclosure for details.

-While living in Puerto and writing about the Pacific Coast of Mexico for Fodor’s, WestJet and Lonely Planet, I’ve been blown away by the many opportunities to experience the awe-inspiring power of nature.
-There’s so much to discover when it comes to outdoor adventure in Puerto Escondido!
+While living in Puerto Escondido and writing about the Pacific Coast of Mexico for Fodor’s guidebook, WestJet magazine and Lonely Planet, I’ve been blown away by the many opportunities to experience the awe-inspiring power of nature.

 2. Take a Bioluminesence Tour of Manialtepec Lagoon at Night